Elastic recoil detection: ERDA and energy detection of recoiled sample atoms

 ERDA in transmission geometry, where only the energy of the recoiling sample atoms is measured, was extensively used for contamination analysis of target foils for nuclear physics experiments.
 This technique is excellent for discerning different contaminants of foils used in sensitive experiments, such as carbon contamination.
 Using 127I ion beam, a profile of various elements can be obtained and the amount of contamination can be determined.
 High levels of carbon contamination could be associated with beam excursions on the support, such as a graphite support.
 This could be corrected by using a different support material.
-Using a Mo support, the carbon content could be reduced from 20-100 at.% to 1-2 at.% level of the oxygen contamination probably originating from residual gas components.
+Using a Mo support, the carbon content could be reduced from 20 to 100 at.% to 1–2 at.% level of the oxygen contamination probably originating from residual gas components.
 For nuclear experiments, high carbon contamination would result in extremely high background and the experimental results would be skewed or less differentiable with the background.
 With ERDA and heavy ion projectiles, valuable information can be obtained on the light element content of thin foils even if only the energy of the recoils is measured.